gonzalomarcote/devops-assesment/README.md

 ### 5. Script grown-ups
 I love Python, to automate things when Bash is not enough.
 In the script `tools/vaultValues.py` you can find one example of one Python program I did to parse one Helm yaml chart and look for the secrets in one Hashicorp Vault and populate them.
 There are some tricky things like loop nested dictionary.
-I did in 18 months ago.
+I did it 18 months ago.
 Now I thing there are some  kind of _official_ solutions to do this, but not 2 years ago, so I did my own solution.
 I will be happy to explain it in a tech meeting.
-Feel free to use it if you find it useful.
+Feel free to use it if you find useful.

 #### 6. Terraform lovers unite
 And I also loves Terraform and I work with it every day.
 Check `terraform` dir for the needed files.